gioblu/PJON/specification/PJON-protocol-specification-v3.1.md

 CRC8 is calculated on both data and meta-data and it is appended at the end of packets of up to 15 bytes length (including overhead).
 CRC32 must be used if packet length exceeds 15 bytes but can be optionally used also for shorter packets if higher accuracy is required.

 ### Packet transmission
-A default local packet transmission is an optionally bidirectional communication between two devices that can be divided in 3 different phases: **channel analysis**, **transmission** and optional **response**.
-In the channel analysis phase transmitter assess the medium's state before starting transmission to avoid collision.
-If the medium is free for use, transmission phase starts where the packet is entirely transmitted.
-The receiving device calculates CRC and starts the response phase transmitting a single byte, `PJON_ACK` (decimal 6) in case of correct data reception.
-If no acknowledgement is received, after an exponential back-off delay, the transmitter device retries until acknowledgement is received or a maximum number of attempts is reached and packet transmission discarded.
+A local packet transmission is an optionally bidirectional communication between two devices that can be divided in 3 phases: **channel analysis**, **transmission** and optional **response**.
+In the channel analysis phase the medium's state is assessed before starting transmission to avoid collision.
+If the medium is free for use, the transmission phase starts in which the packet is entirely transmitted.
+The receiving device computes the CRC and starts the response phase transmitting an acknowledge (decimal 6) in case of correct data reception.
+If no acknowledgement is received, after an exponential back-off delay, the transmitter retries until the acknowledgement is received or a maximum number of attempts is reached.

 ```cpp
 Channel analysis            Transmission               Response